liamstoica/portfolio/src/content/blog/post-four.md

 title: "Finding Clarity When Everything Is Ambiguous"
 subtitle: "A guide for early-stage teams trying to define what they are really building."
 date: "2025-10-26"
-tags: ["Startups", "Design Leadership"]
+category: ["Frameworks", "Strategy"]
+industry: ["Startups"]
-headerImage: "/images/blog/ambiguity2.png"
+headerImage: "/images/blog/clarity-ambiguity.png"
 slug: "finding-clarity-in-ambiguity"
 ---